cloudlinux/kuberdock-platform/kubedock/frontend/static/README.md

 ### Install all requirements:
 ```
 $ cd kubedock/frontend/static/
-$ npm install  # will install all dependencies from package.json
+$ yarn install  # will install all dependencies from package.json
 ```